 Contact your state attorney general office and ask about any complaints.

 You can find a comprehensive list of Attorneys General, click here.

 Moving On – More Research for Professional Consumers

-So once you feel confident the company is legitimately organized to operate in your state and can verify the backgrounds on the owners and know where they are physically located, the next part will be eyeopening.
+So once you feel confident the company is legitimately organized to operate in your state, can verify the owners’ backgrounds, and know where they are physically located, the next part will be eye-opening.

 Require the Company to Show and Prove How Effective Their Services Are

-If a company is not willing to prove how effective their services are, that’s a deal killer for me.
+If a company is unwilling to prove its services’ effectiveness, that’s a deal killer for me.
 Walk away.
 And don’t believe some credit counseling salesperson of debt settlement closer that companies won’t provide performance information.

 So let’s get some facts from the debt relief company.